Organisation of European Cancer Institutes

 The Organisation of European Cancer Institutes (OECI) is an international non-profit organization with European Economic Interest Grouping status.
-It was created in 1979 to promote greater co-operation among European cancer centres and institutes.
-The head office of the organisation is located in Brussels at the University Foundation.
+It was created in 1979 to promote greater cooperation among European cancer centers and institutes.
+Its head office is located in Brussels at the Belgian University Foundation.

 Background

 The OECI is the main European network of accredited cancer centers on the continent.
-The OECI relies on a network of almost 100 institutions all over Europe in order to provide cancer patients with specialized healthcare respective to the type of cancer that they have.
-Similar to the NCI's network of designated (comprehensive) cancer centres, the OECI developed the Accreditation and Designation Program in order to improve organization and teamwork between cancer centres across Europe.
-In 2017, the OECI program obtained ISQua Accreditation (ISQua is the umbrella organization responsible for the Joint Commission International accreditation).
+The OECI relies on a network of almost 100 institutions all over Europe, to ensure cancer patients are provided with the specialized healthcare for their type of cancer.
+Similar to the NCI's network of designated comprehensive cancer centres, the OECI developed the Accreditation and Designation Program in order to improve organization and teamwork between cancer centres across Europe.
+In 2017, the OECI program obtained ISQua Accreditation ISQua is the umbrella organization responsible for the Joint Commission International accreditation.

 The OECI plays a role in helping EU Member State authorities to organize their cancer healthcare systems.